Half-time review

 Appr.
 2 months ahead of the half-time review:

-• Supervisor contacts suitable people to be members of the half-time committee
+• The supervisor contacts suitable people to be members of the half-time committee

-• Doctoral student and supervisor discuss scientific writing and ethics
+• Doctoral student and supervisor discuss scientific writing and the use of generative AI as well as ethics and ethical approvals

 Appr.
 5 weeks ahead of the half-time review: